-Adobe® and Adobe® Acrobat® Reader are trademarks of Adobe Systems Incorporated.
+Adobe, Adobe Photoshop Elements and Adobe Acrobat Reader are trademarks of Adobe Systems Incorporated.

-QuickTime and the QuickTime logo are trademarks used under license.
+QuickTime and the QuickTime logo are trademarks used under licence.
 QuickTime is registered in the U.S. and other countries.

-RealPlayer and RealJukebox are trademarks or registered trademarks of RealNetworks, Inc. in the U.S. and other countries.
+RealOne Player is a trademark or registered trademark of RealNetworks, Inc. in the U.S. and other countries.